zzhang82/web422/notes/week01.md

 We'll build on that with a *thorough survey* of front end development techniques and approaches, by covering a number of widely-used libraries and frameworks.
 The destination will be a *thorough introduction* to a feature-rich application platform, Angular.

 The first part of this course will ensure that you have your development environment configured correctly.
 We will install and configure a data-rich project on the server, which will persist resources that can be used by all of the front end apps that we create during the course.
-A natural result will be that you will learn more about, and write code for, web services (also known as a web API).
-In summary, you'll transition from writing server code that generates and delivers HTML, to code that works with resources that are formatted as JSON.
+A natural result will be that you will learn more about, and write code for, a web service (also known as a web API).
+In summary, you'll transition from writing server code that generates and delivers HTML, to server code that generates and delivers resources that are formatted as JSON.

-The weekly notes will be delivered as a collection of topic-themed documents.
+The weekly notes will be organized and delivered as a collection of topic-themed documents.
 This page - "week01" - will simply guide you throught the topics in sequence.
-(Read [more about this here](/web422/notes))
+(Read [more about this organization scheme here](/web422/notes/about).)

 <br>